JohnathanBurchill/TII-Ion-Drift-Processor/README.md

 Copyright (C) 2022   Johnathan K Burchill

 Developed at the University of Calgary (2020-2022) with support of the Canadian Space Agency.
+Alexei Kouznetsov and David Knudsen contributed to the development of the processing methology.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by